lkuper/dissertation/dissertation/jfp-reviews-response.md

   * You can only write down lattice elements and threshold sets as literals in the program text, not as the result of a non-trivial computation;
-  * moreover, you can't do a conditional branch on the result of a get operation;
+  * moreover, you cannot do a conditional branch on the result of a get operation;
   * and the determinism of the system seems to hinge on these restrictions -- or one might worry that it does.